GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/api-conventions/resource-reference.md

 Config Connector does not (yet) have a good handle on the uniqueness of the Config Connector objects and their corresponding GCP resources.

-If `<Kind>Refs[].name` is used, Config Connector shall **not** validate the uniqueness of the namespace/name value, but check the uniqueness of the GCP resources from the corresponding Config Connector objects from [externalRef field] (TODO: add link).
+If `<Kind>Refs[].name` is used, Config Connector shall **not** validate the uniqueness of the namespace/name value, but check the uniqueness of the GCP resources from the corresponding Config Connector objects from [externalRef field](external-reference.md).

 ## Rule 5: Ordering